 - Transfer Credit Policies

 The general deadline for completing requirements is May 15 of the year in which you intend to graduate (some departments or programs have earlier deadlines).
 For any transfer of credit to count toward graduation in a given year, all required documentation (official transcript and departmental final credit validation/approval) must be received in hand by the Registrar's Office by May 15 of that year.

 Letter of Completion Available

 As soon as you become completely finished and this is documented for the registrar, the registrar can write an official letter certifying degree completion.
 This letter normally has the force of the diploma with regard to employment and graduate school admission.
 In this way, we can acknowledge your fulfillment as soon as possible, even though technically you won't be graduated by the College until the commencement following the completion of your requirements.
 At that commencement date, you would be graduated and warmly welcome to attend the ceremony -- for more information about that, contact the Dean's Office.
-Attendance is not required; diplomas that are not picked up at Commencement are mailed home.
+Attendance is not required; any diplomas that are not picked up at Commencement are mailed home.